-Boat ramp survey program
+Boat ramp survey

 Boat ramp surveys only take about 10 minutes.
-When a recreational fisher returns to the boat ramp, we ask them a few questions about their fishing trip,
+When a recreational fisher returns to the boat ramp, we ask them a few questions about their fishing trip, including where and how they fished, and for how long.

 Boat ramp surveys are conducted at more than 48 ramps in 15 regions across Queensland.
 They are conducted randomly at each ramp 5 times a month over 3 weekdays and 2 weekends (severe weather days are not surveyed).